NXT TakeOver: Vengeance Day: Aftermath

 Toni Storm was also shown to have disrupted a photo shoot for Io Shirai, attacking the NXT Women's Champion.
-The following week, she challenged Shirai to a one-on-one match for the championship after Shirai had just defeated newcomer Zoey Stark, pointing out that Shirai did not defeat Storm herself at TakeOver and had in fact never done so.
+The following week, she challenged Shirai to a one-on-one match for the championship after Shirai won her match, pointing out that Shirai did not defeat Storm herself at TakeOver and had in fact never done so.
 The match was made for March 10, where Shirai retained.

-On January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which airs Monday Night Raw and NXT on the USA Network.
+On January 25, 2021, WWE announced that the WWE Network would become exclusively distributed by Peacock in the United States as part of a new agreement with NBCUniversal, which at the time aired Monday Night Raw and NXT on the USA Network.
 On March 18, the WWE Network became a premium channel under Peacock, with premium subscribers to the service receiving access to the WWE Network at no additional cost.
-As a result, Vengeance Day was the final NXT TakeOver, as well as the final Vengeance, to air on the American version of the WWE Network before it merged under Peacock.
+As a result, Vengeance Day was the final NXT TakeOver, as well as the only Vengeance, to air on the American version of the WWE Network before it merged under Peacock.
 After a brief transitional period, the standalone version of the WWE Network in the U.S. shut down on April 4, with future events only available via Peacock's WWE Network channel and traditional PPV.
-This did not affect other countries, which maintain the separate WWE Network service distributed by WWE.
+This did not affect other countries, which maintained the separate WWE Network service distributed by WWE.

 In September 2021, NXT was rebranded as NXT 2.0, returning the brand to its original function as WWE's developmental territory.
 The NXT TakeOver series was subsequently discontinued.
 Vengeance Day continued on as its own event, however, with the 2022 event held as a special episode of NXT instead of airing on PPV or via livestreaming.
 The 2022 event in turn established Vengeance Day as NXT's annual Valentine's event.
 This was also the last Vengeance to air on PPV, as while the 2022 event was held as a television special, the 2023 event returned to livestreaming, although not PPV, as beginning with the 2022 calendar year, NXT's major events no longer air on PPV, just livestreaming.